chen4918/etch-a-sketch/README.md

-Etch-a-sketch program as part of The Odin Project
+Etch-a-sketch program as part of The Odin Project:
 An exercise in DOM manipulation